ashleve/lightning-hydra-template/README.md

 This allows you to easily iterate over new models!<br>
 Every time you create a new one, just specify its module path and parameters in appriopriate config.

-The whole pipeline managing the instantiation logic can be found in [src/train.py](src/train.py).
+The whole pipeline managing the instantiation logic is placed in [src/train.py](src/train.py).

 <br>